 **Events may have been canceled or postponed.
 Please contact the venue to confirm the event.

 Sat, Dec 16 9:00 AM - 10:00 AM

 1298 Las Positas Road

-The public is invited to take part in a series of free Nature Walks to explore the biodiversity of the 230-acre Elings Park as part of a new collaboration between the Park and Santa Barbara Botanic Garden.
+Free Nature Walks explore the biodiversity of the 230-acre Elings Park as part of a new collaboration between the Park and Santa Barbara Botanic Garden.
 Each hike has a different natural history focus, such as plants, pollinators, or birds, and are led by Garden experts.

 “We invite the public to join us in recovering this portion of Elings Park so they can see first-hand the power of California’s native plants,” says Denise Knapp, Ph.D., the Garden’s director of conservation and research.
 “Ultimately, through this experience, we hope that our community will leave inspired and begin transformations in backyards and landscapes across Santa Barbara County and beyond.”

 Elings Park opened in 1985 as the result of a community campaign to turn the former landfill into a public park.
 First encompassing 90 acres, the Park expanded to 230 acres in 1994 with the purchase of an adjacent property.

 Approximately 75% of Elings Park is undeveloped.
 Nine miles of trails traverse shady oak groves and sunny, ocean-facing hillsides covered with chaparral.
 Nonnative plants, which have encroached on the natural landscapes, have been the target of the Park’s recent efforts at habitat restoration.
 Over the past two years, more than 250 California native oaks have been planted, plus hundreds of native grasses and shrubs.
 For the past three springs, a flock of sheep have been brought in for eco-friendly weed removal and fire prevention.